ku-dml/mol-infer/HPS/Module_1/Generate_Linear_Descriptors/README.md

-** UNDER CONSTRUCTION (2024.2.11) **
+** UNDER CONSTRUCTION (2024.2.17) **

 ## Generate Linear Descriptors

-This folder contains the code to generate the linear descriptors defined in Section 3, paragraph "Feature Function", which will be used for the learning procedure in [Module 2](HPS/Module_2).
+This folder contains the code to generate the linear descriptors defined in Section 3, paragraph "Feature Function", which will be used for the learning stage in [Module 2](HPS/Module_2).

 Usage:

-First compile the 'c++' files as following on terminal:
+First compile the `c++` files as following on terminal:

 ```
 g++ -o fv_2LMM fv_2LMM.cpp -O2 -Wall -std=c++20
 ```

-This will generate an executable file named 'fv_2LMM', and then generate the linear feature desctipor files by using command:
+This will generate an executable file named `fv_2LMM`, and then generate the linear feature desctipor files by using command:

 ```